 The best prevention method is to visit Dr. James Fondriest regularly for examinations.
 At your dental cleaning, we will measure the space between your tooth and gum line.
 As tartar builds up, it causes your gums to recede from your teeth.
 Tartar buildup eventually inflames and infects the gum tissue.
 We keep an eye on this to determine whether you have gum disease.
 In addition, routine cleanings help remove tartar deposits and plaque buildup.
 When our dental hygienists remove tartar and plaque, it greatly reduces the threat of developing gum disease.

-Routine oral hygiene is imperative too.
+Routine oral hygiene to prevent gum disease is imperative too.
 You should be sure to brush your teeth at least twice a day for two minutes at a time.
 You should also floss your teeth thoroughly every day.
 When you brush and floss, you stimulate your gums, disrupt bacterial colonies, and remove most of the day’s plaque buildup.

 In some cases, gum disease is triggered by hormone changes, pregnancy, and certain medications.
-If you believe you might have gum disease or if it has been awhile since your last checkup, contact Dr James Fondriest today at (847) 234-0517 to schedule an appointment with Dr. James Fondriest.
+To learn more about preventing gum disease or treating it if you believe you might have it, we invite you to get a second opinion.
 We serve patients from all of the neighboring Chicago communities.
+If it has been awhile since your last checkup, contact Dr James Fondriest today at (847) 234-0517 to schedule an appointment.